-Previous years' regulations are available on request from the Student Casework Uni.
-Please email: firstname.lastname@example.org.
+Previous years' regulations are available on request from the Student Casework Unit.
+Please email: [email protected]

 Request for Review

-The following are key changes to the student casework regulations for the 2018/19 academic year.
-All regulations have been updated to include reference to the Dubai Campus where appropriate.
+The following are key changes to the student casework regulations for the 2023-24 academic year:

 The General Data Protection Regulations (GDPR) have now replaced the Data Protection Act.
 An explanation of how the University will use your data can be found here and in the Communication Plan above.
 Please note that in accordance with GDPR Regulations any third party supporting evidence will only be accepted if it is accompanied by a completed Third Party Consent Form.